 To submit a claim, customers can:

-Making a claim is relatively easy with Home Security of America, as they provide both telephone and online options to alert the company of the need for a repair or replacement.
+Making a claim is relatively easy with Home Security of America.
+It provides both telephone and online options to alert the company of the need for a repair or replacement.
 A Home Security of America-approved service contractor will perform the repair or replacement within 48 hours under normal circumstances.
-A contractor of your choice can be used, given the contractor is approved by HSA ahead of time.
+You can use a contractor of your choice, given the contractor is approved by HSA ahead of time.

-HSA notes that it isn’t responsible for matching dimensions, color, or brand of parts and materials that are replaced or repaired.
-The company also reserves the right to use non-original manufacturer component parts.
+HSA notes that it isn’t responsible for matching dimensions, colors, or brands of parts and materials that are replaced or repaired.
+The company also reserves the right to use non-original manufacturer parts.

-Home Security of America does not require a home inspection prior to enrollment.
-However, the contract states that items covered must be properly installed, maintained, and in good working condition at the time of application to qualify for coverage from Home Security of America.
-Any pre-existing conditions aren’t covered by HSA.
+Home Security of America does not require a home inspection before enrollment.
+However, the contract states that items covered must be properly installed, maintained, and in good working condition to qualify for coverage from Home Security of America.
+HSA doesn’t cover any pre-existing conditions.

 Coverage is transferable from HSA, meaning that any remaining coverage will transfer to the new homeowner at the date of closing at no additional cost in states where that is permitted by law.

-For example, if you have six months of coverage remaining at the time of closing, the homebuyer will be covered for six months.
-Coverage can be transferred to a new buyer by notifying HSA of the closing date and the buyer’s name.
+For example, if you have six months of coverage remaining at closing, the homebuyer will be covered for six months.
+Policyholders can transfer coverage to a new buyer by notifying HSA of the closing date and the buyer’s name.
 A copy of the settlement statement may be required for proof of sale.

 If you’re not sure Home Security of America is for you, here are three top home warranty alternatives:

 Our team at House Method gives Home Security of America 3.15 out of 5 stars.
-It’s a great home warranty for home buyers, but it still lacks important coverage for items like a clothes washer and dryer.
+It’s a great home warranty for home buyers, but it still lacks essential coverage for washers and dryer items.